Difficulty: Medium, Asked-in: Google, Facebook, Microsoft, Amazon, Flipkart, Hike, Morgan Stanley

 return False

-We improved time complexity in the last two solutions, but it is still in the range of O(nlogn) due to the dominance of sorting algorithm.
-The critical question is: How can we optimize further to solve it using linear time complexity?
+In the last two solutions, the time complexity is still in the range of O(nlogn) due to the dominance of the sorting algorithm.
+The critical question is: Can we optimize further to solve it using linear time complexity?
+If we observe the above solutions, searching is a critical operation.
+So one idea would be to use a hash table because the hash table performs searching efficiently in the O(1) average.

-So we iterate over each array element and insert element X[i] into the Hash table.
-Before inserting X[i], we check if value targetSum - X[i] already exists in the table.
+Here is an idea: We iterate over each array element and insert element X[i] into the Hash table.
+Before inserting X[i], we check if the value targetSum - X[i] already exists in the table.
 If it exists, we have found a pair with a sum equal to targetSum.

 bool checkPairSum(int X[], int n, int targetSum)